novrion/betabot/README.md

 3: input fen code or 'x' to start a game
 4: write moves to play them.
 Ex: "e2e4" or "b1c3"

+Castle: move the king to the square it stands after castling

+**Run the run_optimized.exe or run.exe to start the engine**